 Amber Hegewald, B.A., Peer Advocate (She|Her)

 Amber is a 2nd year Clinical Psychology Counseling Practice graduate student.
 She received her B.A. at Roosevelt University, double majoring in Psychology and Sociology.
 Amber serves as a Youth Development coach with the Violence Prevention program at UCAN Chicago, a facility that serves youth in care of the state child welfare system, youth in the North Lawndale community that have endured trauma from community violence, and youth who have been removed from their homes for reasons of abuse or neglect.
 Amber plans to pursue a Psy.D. in Clinical Psychology, working with at risk youth in inner cities.
 She enjoys cooking, traveling, and networking.

 Larissa Valentino, B.A., Peer Advocate (She|Her)

-Larissa is a first year graduate student in the Clinical Psychology MA program and is pursuing a concentration in Child and Family Studies.
-She received her undergraduate degree in psychology at Illinois Wesleyan University, and one day plans to continue for her doctoral degree in Clinical Child Psychology.
-Her clinical interests include anxiety disorders and trauma.
-Additionally, she is an advocate for ending the stigma surrounding mental illness.
-In her free time, she loves to read, ride horses, and spend time outdoors.
+Larissa is a second year graduate student in the Clinical Psychology MA program and is pursuing a concentration in Child and Family Studies.
+She received her undergraduate degree in psychology at Illinois Wesleyan University.
+Her clinical interests include OCD and anxiety disorders, trauma, and experiential therapy.
+Additionally, she is passionate about advocating to end the stigma associated with mental illness.
+In her free time, Larissa enjoys reading, riding horses, and exploring the city.